-Garden Plots: All plots are rented for a gardening year.
+Garden Plots: All plots are rented for a gardening year which runs from October 15 of the current year through October 14 of the coming year.
 Each plot must be used for the cultivation of vegetables, flowers, fruit, or herbs for personal use only.
 Gardeners may not sell produce.
 Excess produce may be shared with area food pantries, friends, school kitchens, nursing homes, etc. or placed in the Veggie Kiosk on Westmor Street.